Large genus bounds for the distribution of triangulated surfaces in moduli space: Lower bounds

-\begin{proof} The hyperbolic triangle $Q$ admits a $C$-quasiconformal map to some flat triangle $Q_1$, as follows.
-Consider $Q$ as contained in $\mathbb{D}$ (equipped with the Poincare metric $\rho_{\mathbb{D}}$) with one of the vertices the origin.
-Constructing a unit hemisphere $S^2$ over $\mathbb{D}$, we may take the inverse stereographic projection of $Q$ onto $S^2$, and then the orthographic projection of the image of $Q$ back onto $\mathbb{D}$, to obtain a map from $Q$ to a Euclidean triangle $Q_1$.
-Away from the boundary of the hemisphere, the stereographic projection is $C$-bi-Lipschitz between the spherical metric on $S^2$ and the hyperbolic metric on $\mathbb{D}$, and the orthographic projection is $C$-bi-Lipschitz between the spherical metric on $S$ and the Euclidean metric on $\mathbb{D}$.
+Away from $\partial \mathbb{D}$ and $\partial H$, the stereographic projection is $C$-bi-Lipschitz between the spherical metric on $H$ and the hyperbolic metric on $\mathbb{D}$.
+The orthographic projection is $C$-bi-Lipschitz between the spherical metric on $H$ and the Euclidean metric on its image.
 Since $Q$ is contained in a hyperbolic ball of radius $r<1/4$, we have a $C$-bi-Lipschitz map $F_1$ from $Q$ (with the hyperbolic metric) to $Q_1$ (with the Euclidean metric).
 Let $Q_2$ be $Q_1$ scaled by $r^{-2}$; then we have a map $F_2:Q_1\to Q_2$ that is conformal.
 The map $F_2$ satisfies the property that $F_2$ is $r^{-2}$-Lipschitz and $F_2^{-1}$ is $r^2$-Lipschitz.
 Finally, note that $Q_2$ is contained in a $C$-radius ball in the Euclidean metric.
 There exists an $\Area(Q_2)^{-1}$-quasiconformal affine map $F_3$ from $Q_2$ to $T$, which sends vertices of $Q_2$ to vertices of vertices of $T$ and is scaling on each boundary edge of $\partial Q_2$.
-Now, since $\Area(Q_2)$ is around $Cr^{-2}\Area(Q)$, $F_3\circ F_2\circ F_1:Q\to T$ is $Cr^2\Area(Q)^{-1}$-quasiconformal.
-Let $\sca:\partial Q\to \partial T$ be a map that sends vertices to vertices and is scaling on each boundary edge, with respect to the hyperbolic metric on $\partial Q$ and the Euclidean metric on $\partial T$.
-Then by construction, $\sca \circ (F_3\circ F_2\circ F_1)^{-1}:\partial T\to \partial T$ is $C$-bi-Lipschitz with respect to the Euclidean metric, therefore $C$-weakly-quasisymmetric, and thus by \cref{extending bi-Lipschitz map 2} extends to a $C$-quasiconformal map from $T$ to $T$.
-Preomposing this map with $F_3\circ F_2\circ F_1$ gives the map desired in the lemma statement. \end{proof}
+Now, since $\Area(Q_2)$ is around $Cr^{-2}\Area(Q)$, is $Cr^2\Area(Q)^{-1}$-quasiconformal.
+Let be a map that sends vertices to vertices and is scaling on each boundary edge, with respect to the hyperbolic metric on $\partial Q$ and the Euclidean metric on $\partial T$.
+Then by construction, is $C$-bi-Lipschitz with respect to the Euclidean metric, therefore $C$-weakly-quasisymmetric.
+By \cref{extending bi-Lipschitz map 2}, it extends to a $C$-quasiconformal map from $T$ to $T$.
+Precomposing this map with $F_3\circ F_2\circ F_1$ gives the map desired in the lemma statement. \end{proof}